Himanshu6124/ShoppingBuddy/README.md

 # Shopify
-•	An Customer2Customer android application which lets user buy and sell their products
+An Customer2Customer android application which lets user buy and sell their products <br />
-•	Users can upload their product description like price and category which they want to sell
+Users can upload their product description like price and category which they want to sell<br />
-•	All other users can browse through all the products and place order
+All other users can browse through all the products and place order<br />
-•	Login and signup functionality is implemented to keep track of users.
+Login and signup functionality is implemented to keep track of users.<br />

 #SCREENSHOTS